lawrence501/5e-cli/specialisations.md

 ## Amulets

-### Acquaintanceship (TODO: Replace)
-Whenever you roll for initiative and your primary die (eg. when rolling with advantage) scores a natural roll of 11+, gain the base affix of a random amulet for that combat.
-If the roll was 16+, upgrade the affix once.
-On a 20, upgrade the affix an additional time.
-This is not affected by the Empowered Identity specialisation.

 ### Empowered Identity
-The base affixes of your amulets are always upgraded twice by default.
+The base affixes of amulets you are wearing are always upgraded twice by default.

 ### Meet Cute
-Amulets you get from random loot rolls (ie. not purchased loot results) always start at tier 2.
-These amulets cannot be used by other characters.
+You may choose for an amulet you get from a random loot roll (ie. not a purchased loot result) to start at tier 2, after you see what the amulet is.

+Restriction: These amulets cannot be used by other characters.

 ### Open Heart
 Your amulets may have up to 6 affixes on them.
 When you first acquire this 6th affix, you choose it from your amulet's upgrade pool.
 Additionally, when upgrading affixes in the future, this 6th affix is always available as an additional upgrade option.

+### Reputation Quest
+Whenever you would add a new affix to an amulet, you may choose to not add it after seeing what it would be, instead putting a random mission into that affix slot.
+The next time you complete this mission, a new random affix is added to replace it, which is upgraded once and cannot be the affix you originally chose not to add.
+If you would upgrade your amulet and an incomplete mission would be chosen as the upgrade candidate, the resulting affix will be upgraded an additional time, and you may choose to replace the mission with a new one at the same time.

 ### Soul Refinement
 Whenever you upgrade an amulet, you can choose between two different upgrade options.